hardaker/elisp-save-cwd/README.md

     # cde() {  cd `cat ~/.emacs_cwd` ; echo "changed to `cat ~/.emacs_cwd`" ; }

+# Caveats

+Will do funky things if invoked in two different emacs processes.  *(But why would you use two in the first place???)*

 # Other options

 **M-x shell:** Sure, you can do `M-x shell` and get a new shell there, but that's simply inefficient when you have a bazillion shells, one per directory.

+**emacsclient:** Three is probably a way to pass a command to `emacsclient -e`, but I didn't go that route.
+Would probably work fine too though.

+**Bind to key:** I'll eventually add *(interactive)* to the function to optionally "save now" rather than via a timer.
+But that would require moving the mouse *back* to emacs when you forget to run it before switching to a terminal window.

+# What I'll take flack for

+Leaving emacs in the first place.